Troubleshooting Government Macs: Common Problems and Fixes

 Inspect System Performance

-Slow performance is a common issue with MAC systems.
+Slow performance is a common complaint with MAC systems in government environments.
 To monitor system performance, use the Activity Monitor:

 • Navigate to Applications » Utilities » Activity Monitor.